|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 In spite of continuing good Twenty20 performances for Essex and Central Districts in New Zealand, he was left out of England's initial 30 for the 2010 World Twenty20.
 Napier stated his determination to prove the selectors wrong, but was then dealt a heavy blow when, in June 2010, he suffered a stress fracture to his back, ending his season.
 But he made a mark immediately upon his return to the county game, thrashing 196 against Surrey at Whitgift School - a knock which equalled Andrew Symonds' world record for the most sixes in a first-class innings with 16 towering blows.

-Napier may never have earned an international cap, but he is established as a huge crowd favourite at Essex, enthralling Chelmsford in Twenty20s in a way reminiscent of a homegrown star at West Ham.
+Napier may not have earned an international cap but he is established as one of Essex's most popular players, enthralling Chelmsford in Twenty20s in a way reminiscent of a homegrown star at West Ham.
 In 2012, he enjoyed a benefit year at Essex.
-It also proved his best first-class season yet, averaging 33 with the bat and 23 with the ball.
+It also proved his best first-class season yet, averaging 33.50 with the bat and 22.95 with the ball.
+The following season, he took 50 first-class wickets for the first time, whilst averaging nearly 50 with the bat, emphasising his importance.